Student Organizations

 We are currently looking for students who are interested in revitalizing the Social Work Student Organization.

-The Social Work Student Organization is composed of elected representatives from the BA CASP, BSW and MSW programs.
-The Social Work Student Organization promotes student activities and interests, and represents student issues to the school's administration and faculty.
+SWSO is composed of students from all School of Social Work degree programs.
+SWSO promotes student activities and interests and represents student issues to the SSW administration and faculty.

 Faculty Advisors: